 “Early initiation is one of the strongest predictors of the likelihood of experiencing health consequences from marijuana use,” said co-author on the study Natasha A. Sokol of Brown University, in a statement.
 “In a shifting regulatory environment in which we expect adult marijuana use to become more normative, developing a deeper and more nuanced understanding of social risk factors for early initiation is a critical step in intervention design and delivery.”

 Marijuana may be less dangerous than other controlled substances, but its ubiquity means that it is also among the most easily available to children and young teenagers.
 And make no mistake—children should not be smoking weed.
-Studies suggest that marijuana harms developing children, and early use has been linked to problems with decision-making, memory, impulsivity, and cognition.
+Is weed bad for you?
+For adults, the answer is complicated.
+But studies suggest that marijuana harms developing children, and early use has been linked to problems with decision-making, memory, impulsivity, and cognition.
 Teens who start smoking at younger ages are also at higher risk of anxiety, depression, and suicide.